steptools/stp2webgl/CONTRIBUTING.md

-Your contribution must be compatible with the project license (Apache 2.0) and you must certify that you have the right to pass it on under that license as set forth in the <a href=http://developercertificate.org/>Developer Certificate of Origin (DCO)</a> shown below.
+Your contribution must be compatible with the project license (Apache 2.0) and you must certify that you have the right to pass it on under that license as set forth in the Developer Certificate of Origin (DCO) shown below.

 ```text
 Developer Certificate of Origin